island-is/island.is/apps/web/docs/subpages.md

 For landing pages, this layout should be used with an empty details prop.

-_-Pictures of sample layouts here?-_
+Example layouts can be found [here](subpages.md#examples).

 Main content should generally contain a navigation sidebar.
 This should be implemented using the `SidebarLayout` (`@island.is/web/screens/Layouts/SidebarLayout`) in the web app.

+Both the `SubpageLayout` and the `SidebarLayout` also have top/bottom padding props so developers can customize that during development. `SidebarLayout` padding does have default values, and so can be left as is.

 ### Layout Components

-Two layout components have been created in the web app. `SubpageMainContent` and `SubpageDetailContent`.
+Two layout components have been created in the web app. `SubpageMainContent` and `SubpageDetailsContent`.
 These components were based on figma designs so they should be universally used to maintain UX consistency between subpages.

 #### Main Subpage Content

-It is recommended to use the `SubpageMainContent` (`@island.is/web/components`) layout component to wrap the main content.
+It is recommended to use the `SubpageMainContent` (`@island.is/web/components/SubpageMainContent`) layout component to wrap the main content.
 This component provides structure and responsiveness to the main content.
 It has a `main` prop and an optional `image` prop.
 The `image` prop gets hidden on smaller screens.

 #### Details Subpage Content

-It is recommended to use the `SubpageDetailContent` (`@island.is/web/components`) layout component to wrap the detail content.
+It is recommended to use the `SubpageDetailsContent` (`@island.is/web/components/SubpageDetailsContent`) layout component to wrap the detail content.
 This component has a `header` prop and a `content` prop.
-Both props are required and this component sets them up nicely so that the details header appears on top.
+Both props are required and this component sets them up nicely and assures responsiveness.

 ## Components